Colorado: Aspen to Vail, Valleys of the Rockies | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Ride directly from the inn across town to Cemetery Lane Trail, a, tree-lined dedicated bike path with stunning mountain vistas.
-Views of the Roaring Fork River are a constant companion on this easy familiarization ride.
+Ride directly from the inn across town to the Cemetery Lane Trail, a tree-lined, dedicated bike path offering stunning mountain vistas.
+Views of the Roaring Fork River are your constant companion on this easy, familiarization ride.

 Cumulative Distance Range: 6 miles